lovell/sharp/docs/api-output.md

 By default all metadata will be removed, which includes EXIF-based orientation.
 See [withMetadata][1] for control over this.

+The caller is responsible for ensuring directory structures and permissions exist.

 A `Promise` is returned when `callback` is not provided.

 ### Parameters